+Acquisitions During the Year Ended December 31, 2018

+Purchase consideration

+Cash on hand \$380,206

+Cash sourced from credit facility 167,689

-2018 acquisitions 2017 acquisition Purchase consideration Cash on hand \$380,206 167,689 \$117,227 36,752 Total cash consideration paid \$547,895 \$153,979 Recognized amounts of identifiable net assets acquired measured at their respective fair values: Investment properties \$542,998 \$154,726 Working capital 4,897 (747) Total identifiable net assets \$547,895 \$153,979
+Total cash consideration paid \$547,895

+Recognized amounts of identifiable net assets acquired measured at their respective fair values:

+Investment properties \$542,998

+Working capital 4,897

+Total identifiable net assets \$547,895

-During the year ended December 31, 2018, the Trust incurred \$7.4 million (2017 - \$0.5 million) of land transfer tax, legal and advisory costs associated with the aforementioned completed acquisitions, of which \$5.4 million (2017 - nil) related to land transfer tax for the German acquisition.
-The Trust incurred an additional \$0.6 million (2017 - \$0.2 million) of costs related to pursuing other acquisition opportunities.
-These costs are included in acquisition transaction costs in the combined statements of net income.
+During the year ended December 31, 2018, the Trust incurred \$7.4 million of land transfer tax, legal and advisory costs associated with the aforementioned completed acquisitions, of which \$5.4 million related to the land transfer tax for the property acquired in Erfurt, Germany.
+The Trust incurred an additional \$0.6 million of costs related to pursuing other acquisition opportunities.
+These costs are included in acquisition transaction costs in the combined statement of net income.